layershift/kb-layershift/pages/02.managed-vps/03.email/01.managing-email-account-using-plesk-panel/docs.en.md

 You will be able to add as many forwarding email addresses as you wish, just separate them using a new line, commas or white spaces.
 Now just tick the Switch on mail forwarding box and that’s it!

-If your mailbox is switched on under the General tab, all your emails will get to the primary email address, but also to the email addresses you add to the forwarding list.
+If your "Mailbox" is switched on under the General tab or "Do not deliver copies of forwarded emails to the Plesk mailbox" is unchecked, all received emails will be delivered to the local mailbox and to the email addresses from the forwarding list.

-If you switch the mailbox off, the emails will be received by the forwarding email addresses only and no copies will reach the primary email address.
+If you switch the mailbox off, the emails will be received by the forwarding email addresses only and no copies will reach the local mailbox.

 ## Setting up aliases